Argo Bromo Anggrek

-Argo Bromo Anggrek is the name of executive and luxury train jointly operated by Kereta Api Indonesia between Surabaya and Jakarta in Indonesia.
-The train covers 720 km in 8.5 hours along Java's north coast, stopping at Bojonegoro, Semarang Tawang, Pekalongan, and Cirebon.
+Argo Bromo Anggrek is the name of Executive and Compartment Suite train jointly operated by Kereta Api Indonesia between Surabaya and Jakarta in Indonesia.
+The train covers 720 km in 7 hours and 45 minutes along Java's north coast, stopping at Semarang Tawang and Cirebon.
 It is one of the best known trains in Indonesia.

 Etymology

 The name Argo Bromo was derived from the volcano Bromo in East Java.
 The term anggrek (orchid) was added to differentiate the train from its predecessor.
 The orchid is represented in the purple-white livery of the train.